Business Brokers - Who they are and what do they do?

 Selling a business is never an easy task so you can always enlist the services of a broker to sell your business.

-In simple terms, a business broker help a seller and buyer complete a sale transaction
+In simple terms, a business broker helps a seller and buyer complete a sale transaction.

 Duties of a business broker

 The business broker has to ensure that the sale transaction is carried out within the stipulated time frame without any compromise on the market value of the business, whilst maintaining confidentiality about the business.
 Some of the duties required of a broker are –